Linear & non-linear travel time tomography#

 Now we demonstrate CoFI on a nonlinear iterative tomographic problem in a cross borehole setting.

-We use a different tomographic example from espresso.
-Here we import the example module and plot the reference seismic model.
+We use a different nonlinear tomographic example.
+Here we import the example and plot the reference seismic model.

 Solving the tomographic system with optimization#